What Does Medicare Cover?

 - Laboratory tests

-Medicare Part C may also include Part D coverage, which is then called a Medicare Advantage Prescription Drug Plan (MA-PD).
+Medicare Part C may also include Part D coverage; when it does, it is called a Medicare Advantage Prescription Drug plan (MA-PD).

 Medicare Part D Coverage